 Self-driving robot cars already use

-IS to automatically recognize pedestrians, traffic signs, dangerous situations, etc.
+AI to automatically recognize pedestrians, traffic signs, dangerous situations, etc.

 and get hands-on experience in the